Subhash23-09/Heath_diet_agent/README.md

 # Arogya Wellness Orchestrator

 **Arogya Wellness Orchestrator** is a full-stack, multi-agent health and wellness assistant.
-The backend (Flask + LangChain + Google Gemini) coordinates specialized agents for symptoms, lifestyle, diet, and fitness, then synthesizes a **safe, non-diagnostic wellness plan**.
+The backend (Flask + LangChain + Google Gemini) coordinates specialized agents for symptoms, lifestyle, diet, and fitness, then synthesizes a **safe wellness plan**.
 The frontend (React + Vite) provides a guided experience for login, profile management, wellness queries, and follow-up questions.

 ---